 Dancers are expected to set an example to the rest of the studio.
 Dancers should come dressed appropriately for dance:

-- Creative dance – any color leotard and tights and pink, leather ballet shoes
+- Creative dance – any color leotard and tights, leggings, tutu’s, skirts, sweat pants or gym shorts, pink or black, leather ballet shoes

-- Fundamental-Level IB – a plain black tank leotard, pink tights, plain black ‘yoga type’ dance pants (full length), pink leather ballet shoes and black strappy tap shoes
+- Fundamental-Level IB – Dancers that identify as female need a plain black tank leotard, pink tights, plain black ‘yoga type’ dance pants (full length), pink leather ballet shoes and black strappy tap shoes.
+Dancers that identify as male need black leather ballet shoes, black sweats and a plain white or black t-shirt.
+Dancers who are gender non-conforming should wear black sweats or leggings and a plain white or black t-shirt.

 No skirts or jeans are allowed!
 Hair up and out of the dancers face.
 Small earrings are allowed, but dangling necklaces, bracelets and earrings should be left at home.
 These pieces, although beautiful and very fun to wear, can get caught and cause injury.
 Boys should wear sweats and T’s.
 No cargo shorts or any khaki-style shorts